-Bhutto Documentary “You Cant Murder a Legacy” is the 2nd most challenging project that I was chosen to market in Pakistan.
-Thanks to Mandviwalla Entertainment, In Cinemas 11 June 2010, Two and half years after her assassination.
-The documentary is Directed by Duane Baugman. and premiered in the Sundance FIlm Festival.
-BHUTTO chronicles Benazir Bhutto’s extraordinary life and terrible passing.
+Bhutto Documentary “You Cant Murder a Legacy” is the 2nd most challenging project I have marketed in Pakistan.
+Thanks to Mandviwalla Entertainment, In Cinemas 11 June 2010.

 “The few moments that provide insight into Benazir are stunning, such as when Mark Siegel tells how Bhutto had to conduct paid speaking tours to maintain her family and often sobbed in private, her children how she raised them single-handedly.”